data-forge/data-forge-ts/docs/guide.md

 ## Stringifying column values

-When you are saving out data files or displaying data on screen you will often want to transform values in specific columns to particular types.
+When you are saving out data in a text format or displaying data on screen you will often want to transform values in specific columns to particular types.
 For numbers this happens automatically, but this is essential when formatting dates for output, for example:

 	var df = ...
 	assert.instanceof(df.first().Column1, Date);